CloudI/CloudI/src/api/README.markdown

 * `Python >= 2.7.0`
 * `Ruby >= 1.9.0`

-C/C++, Java, Javascript, Perl, PHP, Python, and Ruby all have an implementation of the CloudI API that is completely done in that programming language (to avoid extra complexity).
+C/C++, Go, Java, Javascript, Perl, PHP, Python, and Ruby all have an implementation of the CloudI API that is completely done in that programming language (to avoid extra complexity).
 Python does have a Python with C integration CloudI API that is the Python module `cloudi_c`